In this tutorial, we will be exploring how to set up a Raspberry Pi AirPlay Receiver.

 3. Now to make sure all these changes are properly loaded in, we will restart the Raspberry Pi by running the following command.

 You should now hopefully have a fully working Raspberry Pi AirPlay receiver.
-If you have any issues or feedback, then feel free to drop us a comment over at our forums.
+If you have any issues or feedback, then feel free to drop us a comment below.
 If you enjoyed this tutorial, then be sure to check out our other projects.